mikeebert/http-server/README.md

 HTTP Server (and Tic Tac Toe) in Java

-*Note: as of 1/1/13 the Jar does not contain the org.apache.commons.io.FileUtils library required to serve images so it’s just text.
-Still figuring the dependency out in IntelliJ*

-This HTTP Server is an exercise in creating sockets, parsing requests and serving both static and dynamic responses.
+This HTTP Server is an exercise in creating sockets, parsing requests and serving both static and dynamic content.

 ##Static Content & Routes